 Several models of a surgical device designed for the treatment of uterine fibroids have been linked to the spread of cancer in patients.
 Starting this month, many federal product liability lawsuits against one of the makers of these devices will be transferred to a single federal trial court where they will undergo coordinated pretrial proceedings.
+Morcellator lawsuits are adding up quickly.
+The defective medical device attorneys at Reich and Binstock may be able to help!

 The device is called the laparoscopic power morcellator.
 Johnson & Johnson’s Ethicon division is the defendant named in those lawsuits that the U.S. Judicial Panel on Multidistrict Litigation centralized on Oct.
 15 at the federal District of Kansas.
-Anyone who has undergone a power morcellator procedure and who since has been diagnosed with certain cancers may call 1-866-LAW-2400 to get a free consultation as to what her legal options are.
+Anyone who has undergone a power morcellator procedure and who since has been diagnosed with certain cancers may call 713–622-7271 to get a free consultation as to what her legal options are.

 The morcellator is used in the removal of the uterus (hysterectomy) and in the removal of uterine fibroids (myomectomy).
 The morcellation process, according to the U.S. Food and Drug Administration, “refers to the division of tissue into smaller pieces or fragments and is often used during laparoscopic surgeries to facilitate the removal of tissue through small incision sites.”